SylviaOne/Repo-hub/README.md

-## What did the Red light say to the Green light?
-Don't look at me I'm changing!
+## Why is the ocean always blue?
+Because the shore never waves back.